 Conservative treatment — mainly avoiding painful positions and following a planned exercise (physiotherapy) and pain-medication regimen — relieves symptoms in most cases of herniated disc.

-Medications that can help with the pain:
+For herniated slipped disc treatment in Singapore, below are the medications that can help with the pain:

 - Over-the-counter pain medications.
 If the pain is mild to moderate, over-the-counter pain medication, such as ibuprofen or naproxen may help.

 - Narcotics.
 If the pain doesn’t improve with over-the-counter medications, the doctor may prescribe narcotics, such as codeine or an oxycodone-acetaminophen combination, for a short time.

 - Nerve pain medications.
 Drugs such as gabapentin, pregabalin, duloxetine, tramadol and amitriptyline often help relieve nerve-damage pain.